Bifundamental Multiscalar Fixed Points in $d=3-\epsilon$: Fixed points in the bifundamental large- limit

-If we truncate this solution to order $\epsilon^2$, we recover the small $\alpha$ limit of the fixed point in the previous subsection; but, because we know the complete beta function in this limit, the solutions are valid to all orders in $\tilde{\epsilon}$.
+If we truncate this solution to order $\epsilon^2$, we recover the small $\alpha$ limit of the fixed-point in the previous subsection; but, because we know the complete beta function in this limit, the solutions are valid to all orders in $\tilde{\epsilon}$.

-The second solution is a generalization of the ``UV" point of \cite{Pisarki1982}, and is given by: using which we can determine $\lambda_2$ and $\lambda_3$ from equation \eqref{critical-curve} to be:
+The second solution is a generalization of the UV fixed-point of \cite{Pisarski1982}, and is given by using which we can determine $\lambda_2$ and $\lambda_3$ from Eq. \eqref{critical-curve} to be:

-Ordinarily, one would regard the ``UV'' fixed point as an artifact of perturbation theory that would not survive higher-loop corrections -- but, because we know the complete beta function to first order in $\alpha$, this solution is physically meaningful.
-Notice that this solution is only valid when $\tilde{\epsilon} \neq 0$, because we had to divide by $\tilde{\epsilon}$ in equation \eqref{critical-curve}.
+Ordinarily, one would regard the ``UV'' fixed-point as an artifact of perturbation theory that would not survive higher-loop corrections -- but, because we know the complete beta function to first order in $\alpha$, this solution is physically meaningful.
+Notice that this solution is only valid when $\tilde{\epsilon} \neq 0$, because we had to divide by $\tilde{\epsilon}$ in Eq. \eqref{critical-curve}.
 We discuss the case of $d=3$ in subsection \ref{d=3smallalpha}, in which case $\lambda_3$ is undetermined and marginal.

-The beta function for $\lambda_1$ is shown in Figure \ref{fig:beta1} for various values of $\epsilon/\alpha$.
-Figure \ref{fig:beta1} illustrates that, as in \cite{Pisarki1982}, we find both the IR and UV fixed points merge and become complex (i.e., cease to exist) for $\epsilon>\epsilon_C$, where
+The beta function for $\lambda_1$ is shown in Fig. \ref{fig:beta1} for various values of $\epsilon/\alpha$.
+Fig. \ref{fig:beta1} illustrates that, as in \cite{Pisarski1982}, we find both the IR and UV fixed-points merge and become complex (i.e., cease to exist) for $\epsilon>\epsilon_C$, where

-This implies that, for small $\alpha$, the bifundamental fixed point does not extend to $d=2$, much like the vector model.
+This implies that, for small $\alpha$, the bifundamental fixed-point does not extend to $d=2$, much like the vector model.

-If we posessed higher-order corrections in $\alpha$ to the beta functions, we would be able to determine higher order corrections to the UV and IR fixed points above, and the corresponding corrections to equation \eqref{Critical-epsilon}.
-For $\alpha \sim O(1)$, we therefore expect the bifundamental fixed point to remain real up to some unknown function of $\alpha$, $\epsilon_C(\alpha) \sim O(\alpha)$.
+If we possessed higher-order corrections in $\alpha$ to the beta functions, we would be able to determine higher-order corrections to the UV and IR fixed-points above, and the corresponding corrections to Eq. \eqref{Critical-epsilon}.
+For $\alpha \sim O(1)$, we therefore expect the bifundamental fixed-point to remain real up to some unknown function of $\alpha$, $\epsilon_C(\alpha) \sim O(\alpha)$.